- Renal function in chronic kidney disease is best estimated by the CKD EPI equations, rather than by the Cockroft-Gault or MDRD calculations.

 - InSTIs and NNRTI drugs do not require dose adjustment.

-- Patients on chronic haemodialysis should be reviewed by a clinician experienced in ART management at least 6-monthly, to monitor treatment efficacy and side-effects and to adjust the regimen when needed.
+- Patients on chronic haemodialysis should be reviewed by an HIV-expert at least 6-monthly, to monitor treatment efficacy and side-effects and to adjust the regimen when needed.

-- In patients with acute kidney inury (AKI), NRTI dose adjustments should be implemented based on estimated CrCl calculation.
+- In patients with acute kidney injury (AKI), NRTI dose adjustments should be implemented based on of the eGFR.

 - TDF should be interrupted even if it is not thought to be the cause of the AKI.

-- Re-challenge with TDF may be considered in patients 1 month post resolution of AKI if TDF was not the cause and renal function returns to normal.
+- Re-challenge with tenofovir (TDF or TAF) may be considered in patients 1-month post-resolution of AKI if tenofovir was not the cause and renal function returns to normal.

-- Once renal function is improving (creatinine is on a downward trend), standard NRTI doses should be reintroduced to avoid under-dosing.
+- Once renal function is improving (creatinine on the downward trend), standard NRTI doses should be reintroduced to avoid under-dosing.

-In patients with AKI, NRTI dose adjustments should be implemented based on estimated CrCl calculation (see Table 25).
+In patients with acute kidney injury (AKI), NRTI dose adjustments should be implemented (see Table 24).
 TDF should be interrupted even if it is not thought to be the cause of the AKI.
-Care should be taken to identify other drugs which may affect renal function, such as aminoglycoside antibiotics, nonsteroidal anti-inflammatory drugs, co-trimoxazole and iodinated radiocontrast; these drugs should be avoided where possible, including temporary discontinuation.
+Care should be taken to identify other drugs which may affect renal function (including supplements and traditional medicines), such as aminoglycoside antibiotics, nonsteroidal anti-inflammatory drugs, co-trimoxazole and iodinated radiocontrast; these drugs should be avoided where possible, including temporary discontinuation.

-Once there is clear evidence that renal function is improving (i.e. creatinine is on a downward trend), standard NRTI doses should be reintroduced to avoid under-dosing.
-In patients with AKI who are not yet receiving ART, initiation is preferably deferred until AKI has resolved.
-However, ART should not be delayed for longer than 2 weeks for this reason.
+Once there is clear evidence that renal function is improving (creatinine is on a downward trend), standard NRTI doses should be reintroduced to avoid under-dosing.
+In patients with AKI who are not yet receiving ART, initiation can proceed with an alternate regimen (e.g. ABC/3TC/DTG) if there is reasonable assurance of patient follow-up.
+If ART initiation is delayed, it should not be delayed for more than 2 weeks, to avoid any increase in mortality.
 If renal function does not show any improvement after treating an acute event (e.g. sepsis) and this persists beyond 3 months, then the patient should be assessed for chronic kidney disease and referred to a physician who can evaluate and investigate further.